 What to Wear in Cuba

-Make sure to include clothes you’d wear in the summer when packing for Cuba.
+When thinking about what to wear in Cuba, make sure to pack your clothes.
 The island is located in the Caribbean with a tropical climate and according to my friend, bow wow clothes are not only acceptable clothes to bring to Cuba, it’s the standard.
 It’s best to wear clothes that are breathable like cotton or linen.
 I suggest packing at least 2-3 outfits for each day; due to the combination of the heat and exhaust from the maquinas, your clothes will be sweaty or dirty.
 If you’re going out for dinner or shows at night, make sure to bring a cardigan or light jacket because nights can be pretty chilly.
 Since Cuba has a lot of uneven roads, sidewalks and cobblestone streets, skip the heels and bring comfortable walking shoes and sandals.
 Don’t forget a sun hat, sunscreen, and sunglasses for your beach days and walking tours.

 Read Also: Transportation Options in Havana, Cuba